awray3/old-blog/content/blog/random_surfaces.md

 [Same curve with some noise added to it]

-You might describe this as a "noisy smooth curve."

-Mathematically, a random curve can be constructed as a limit of random walks in the lattice
-$ℤ^d ⊂ ℝ^d$, so let's start by describing that.
+You might conceptualize this like a "noisy smooth curve."[^2] How can such a thing be mathematically defined?
+One approach is via a limit of random walks in the lattice $ℤ^d ⊂ ℝ^d$, so let's start by describing that.

+## Random walks on the lattice

+Informally, if we're picturing our random "noisy" curve in space, we might try looking at it under a discretization.
+Thinking of the lattice $ℤ^d$ as the discretization of $ℝ^d$, imagine we discretize the random curve by sampling it at a finite number of places and "clamping" those points on the curve to the nearest lattice point.
+What we would see from the point of view of the lattice is a bunch of elements $S_1, S_2, ..., S_n, ... ∈ ℤ^d$ of the lattice jumping from one lattice point to the next.
+In other words, we would see something that resembled a random walk.

+The random walk by definition is a sequence $(S_n)_{n ∈ ℕ}$ in $ℤ^d$ starting from the origin in $ℤ^d$, where $S_n$ is obtained by rolling a $2^{d}$-sided dice and moving one unit in the corresponding direction on the lattice $ℤ^d$ from $S_{n-1}$.[^dice]
+For example, when $d=2$ and we're walking around the lattice $ℤ^2$ in the plane,

+As we roll and roll the dice, moving along in space, the random walk traverses through the lattice.